colonyos/colonies/docs/Security.md

 # Security principles
 A core component of Colonies is a crypto identity protocol inspired by Bitcoin and Ethereum.
-Each colony and colony runtime is assigned a *Digital Identity* that is verified by the Colonies server using a so-called [Implicit certificates](https://en.wikipedia.org/wiki/Implicit_certificate), which is implemented using [Elliptic-curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).
+Each colony and colony executor is assigned a *Digital Identity* that is verified by the Colonies server using a so-called [Implicit certificates](https://en.wikipedia.org/wiki/Implicit_certificate), which is implemented using [Elliptic-curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).
 This protocol makes it possible to reconstruct public-keys from signatures.
 Identities can then simply be calculated as cryptographic hashes (SHA3-256) of the reconstructed public-keys.

-The Colonies server keeps track of these identities and applies several rules how runtimes are allowed to interact with each other.
+The Colonies server keeps track of these identities and applies several rules how executors are allowed to interact with each other.

 1. Only the server owner can register a new colony.
 2. Only the server owner can list registered colonies.
-3. Only a colony owner can register a colony runtimes to a colony.
+3. Only a colony owner can register a colony executor to a colony.
 4. Only a colony owner can list/get info about colony.
-5. Only a colony owner can approve/disapprove a runtime.
+5. Only a colony owner can approve/disapprove a executor.
-6. Any runtime member of a colony can submit/get/assign/list processes or workflows.
+6. Any executor member of a colony can submit/get/assign/list processes or workflows.
-7. Only the runtime that was assigned a process can set attributes on that process and close it.
+7. Only the executor that was assigned a process can set attributes on that process and close it.
-8. Any runtime can get/list attributes on processes.
+8. Any executor can get/list attributes on processes.

 Note that the Colonies server does not store any crypto keys, but rather stores identites in a database and verifies that reconstructed identities obtained from RPC calls match the identities stored in the database.
 This protocol works as follows.
-Let's assume a runtime client has the following Id:
+Let's assume a executor client has the following Id:

 ```
 69383f17554afbf81594999eec96adbaa0fc6caace5f07990248b14167c41e8f